-Starring the French soprano Olga Perrier and soprano Alyona Kistenyova as Aida and Liza Kadelnik*, the celebrated mezzo from the Romanian National Opera, as Amneris.
+Starring the French soprano Olga Perrier and soprano Alyona Kistenyova as Aida and the American mezzo Zarui Vardanean, as Amneris.

 Aida, the grandest of all Ellen Kent’s operas, returns in to the Hall with a stunning new traditional production, boasting an impressive new set built by Set-Up Scenery in the UK, who also build sets for the Royal Opera Covent Garden.